stolostron/integrity-shield/docs/README_OCI_REGISTRY.md

 ```
 ### Store Docker credentials as a Kubernetes Secret

-Please set secret name and the path to your docker config.json file, then create a secret with the following command.
+To copy docker credentials into Kubernetes, set secret name and the path to your docker config.json file, then execute the following command.
-You must create this secret in `integrity-shield-operator-system`.
+This secret should be created in `integrity-shield-operator-system` namespace.
 ```
 kubectl create secret generic <secret name> \
 -n integrity-shield-operator-system \